jzzheng22/hlp21-project-group-3/doc/Internal_Interfaces/sheet.md

 `Symbol.getBoundingBox symModel symID`
  - Returns the bounding box for a given Symbol ID

+`Symbol.getSymbol (model : Model) (sId : ComponentId) : Symbol`
+ - Takes in a Symbol model and a ComponentId, and returns the Symbol corresponding to that ComponentId.

+`Symbol.getNumIOs (sym : Symbol) : (int * int)`
+-Returns the number of inputs and outputs for a given symbol as a tuple

 ## Bounding Box
  - Each buswire and symbol owns its bounding box.